apache/incubator-heron/website/content/docs/developers/python/python-dsl.md

 topology_name = "my-word-count-topology"

 counts = FixedLinesStreamlet.fixedLinesGenerator(parallelism=2) \
-         .flatMap(lambda line: line.split(), parallelism=2) \
+         .flat_map(lambda line: line.split(), parallelism=2) \
          .map(lambda word: (word, 1), parallelism=2)

 counts.run(topology_name)
 ```

 Here, the [`FixedLinesStreamlet`]({{% githubMaster %}}/heronpy/connectors/mock/fixedlinesstreamlet.py) initiates the processing graph by supplying an indefinite series of sentences chosen from a static list (sentences like "Humpy Dumpty sat on a wall").
-From there,
+From there:

+* the `flat_map` operation splits the line into separate words and returns a list of words
+* the `map` operation transforms each word into a tuple in which the first element is the word and the second element is the integer 1

+## The DSL vs. the topology API

 In this example, `counts` is *technically* a topology but it isn't specified [like a normal topology](../topologies).
-Instead of [bolts](../bolts), a series of functions is used to process incoming data.
+Instead of spouts, a streamlet Instead of [bolts](../bolts), a series of functions is used to process incoming data.
 In the Python DSL, these processing functions essentially do one thing: they take a streamlet and transform it into a new streamlet.
 You can apply as many streamlet-transforming functions as you like, and end the chain whenever you've achieved your desired result set.

 A few other things to notice: